DUNE-DAQ/daq-buildtools/docs/README.md

 # Running

 In order to access the applications, libraries and plugins built in your `./build` area during the above procedure, the system needs to be instructed on where to look for them.
-This is handled by the `dbt-setup-runtime-environment` script which was placed in MyTopDir when you ran `dbt-create.sh`; all you need to do is the following:
+This is handled by again running `dbt-setup-runtime-environment`:
 ```
 dbt-setup-runtime-environment
 ```

-Note that if you add a new repo to your work area, after building your new code - and hence putting its output in `./build` - you'll need to run the script again.
-Also note that `dbt-setup-runtime-environment` is a superset of `dbt-setup-build-environment` in that if it sees that `dbt-setup-build-environment` hasn't already been sourced, it will source it for you.
+Note that in general if you add a new repo to your work area, after building your new code - and hence putting its output in `./build` - you'll need to run `dbt-setup-runtime-environment`.

 Once the runtime environment is set, just run the application you need. listrev, however, has no applications; it's just a set of DAQ module plugins which get added to CET_PLUGIN_PATH.

 We're now going to go through a demo in which we'll use a DAQ module from listrev called RandomDataListGenerator to generate vectors of random numbers and then reverse them with listrev's ListReverser module.

-One of the packages that's part of the standard DUNE DAQ package suite which gets set up when you run `dbt-setup-build-environment` is cmdlib.
+One of the packages that's part of the standard DUNE DAQ package suite which gets set up the first time you run `dbt-setup-runtime-environment` is cmdlib.
 This package comes with a basic implementation that is capable of sending available command objects from a pre-loaded file, by typing their command IDs to standard input.
 This command facility is useful for local, test oriented use-cases.
 In the same runtime area, launch the application like this:
 ```
 daq_application -n <some name for the application instance> -c stdin://sourcecode/listrev/test/list-reversal-app.json
 ```